usernameisnull/gaussdb-go/CONTRIBUTING.md

 ```

 ```
-Ensure your `PGX_TEST_DATABASE` environment variable points to the database you just created and run the tests.
+Ensure your `GAUSSDB_TEST_DATABASE` environment variable points to the database you just created and run the tests.

 ```
-export PGX_TEST_DATABASE="host='your gaussdb host' database=pgx_test"
+export GAUSSDB_TEST_DATABASE="host='your gaussdb host' database=pgx_test"
 go test ./...
 ```